 As we hope you are all aware, in order to comply with new requirements from the United States Olympic & Paralympic Committee (“USOPC”), USA Hockey will be implementing a national level background screening policy.
 Beginning on April 1, 2020, background screening will be conducted by our national background screen vendor, NCSI, and information on background screening will be included following your registration.
-This letter is also to notify you of other important dates and information regarding background screening.

 All new screens submitted through the new NCSI national screening program after April 1, 2020 will be valid for two seasons.
 For example, a screen submitted and approved on April 15, 2020 will be valid through the end of the 2021-22 season, which is August 31, 2022.